Literature / The Heir Chronicles

 The Heir Chronicles

-by Cinda Williams Chima currently consists of three books, The Warrior Heir
+by Cinda Williams Chima currently consists of five books: The Warrior Heir

 , The Wizard Heir